rogerbinns/jia-mini-python/doc/example.rst

       void print(String s) {
            System.out.print(s);
       }
+      @Override
+      void onError(Execution error) {
+        // a single location to log, dissect or otherwise deal
+	// with any error
+      }
   });

   // give it code to run in an inputstream from a file, network etc